stewartHutchins/scalatest-maven-plugin-bug-demo/README.md

 This repo provides an example of a project with the issue outlined in (TODO: Add link once issue is raised).

 ####Overview
-If the scalatest-maven-plugin is executed but scala-test is not on the classpath, the maven build fails with the following error:
+If the scalatest-maven-plugin is executed but scalatest is not on the classpath, the maven build fails with the following:

 ```log
 [INFO] --- scalatest-maven-plugin:2.0.0:test (test) @ ideal-scenario ---